 How to fit a cassette roman blind kit

 Please read carefully before commencing and we recommend a professional or a person competent in DIY undertake this installation.
-Additional fastners other than those sent with your blind kit may be required depending on the mounting surface.
+Additional fastners other than those sent with your roman blind kit may be required depending on the mounting surface.
 Wallboard and plaster require the use of anchors such as expansion or toggle bolts.
 Brick, tile or stone need special plugs and drill bits.
 Remember to always pre-drill holes in wood to avoid splitting.

 - Screw Driver